TomerFi/alexa_skill_ask_my_pc/README.md

 # Alexa skill ask my pc<hr>
 Alexa custom skill written in java for opening files and web pages on a local computer running the skill as a web service with tomcat.
 You can check out the skill in action on my youtube channel [here](https://youtu.be/UMA1FSwb1pw).</br>
-This project is designed for personal use only.</br>

-This skill flow is the shortest one possible:</br>
+This skill's flow is the shortest one possible:</br>
 *Alexa enabled device \--> Alexa servers \--> Your local computer*</br>
 which guarantees faster responses.</br>